 Our free construction proposal template is one of the many templates available for download on our site.
 There are templates for every phase of your project, from initiation to closure.
-We picked some of the construction-related ones below:
+We picked some of our most popular construction project management templates below:

-Our site has free templates to download and tons of project management blogs, tutorial videos, guide books and more free resources.
+Our site has free project management templates to download and tons of blogs, tutorial videos, guides and ebooks.
 If you’re looking to get more information on anything to do with construction project management, you’ll find it.
 We’ve gathered some of the more relevant pieces on the site, which are listed below.

 - Construction Contracts: Types, Best Practices & Mistakes